Choose Linearization Tools

 Batch linearize for varying model parameter values, operating points, and I/O sets.

-In most cases, to obtaining a linear approximation of a Simulink model, you should use exact linearization instead of frequency response estimation.
+In most cases, to obtain a linear approximation of a Simulink model, you should use exact linearization instead of frequency response estimation.

 Is faster because it does not require simulation of the Simulink model.